-When establishing Tenure and Promotion Committees, the school should adhere to the following criteria:
+When establishing a unit Tenure and Promotion Committee, a unit should adhere to the following criteria whenever possible and practical:

-- 1. The Tenure and Promotion Committee consists of all tenured faculty in the school; - 2.
+- 1. Membership on committees is limited to faculty who have been appointed within the unit for at least two years; - 2.
 Committees considering candidates for promotion to Professor will comprise individuals holding the rank of Professor.
-If the school lacks a sufficient number, the school director and/or College dean may appoint one or more qualified Professors from other units; - 3.
+If the unit lacks a sufficient number, the unit head may appoint one or more qualified Professors from other units, in consideration of recommendation by the eligible full-time faculty at the full or associate level in the unit; - 3.
 Only those members who have received tenure at the University of South Florida will be eligible to review and make recommendations on tenure applications; - 4.
-Non-tenure track faculty may serve on committees evaluating applications of non-tenure track faculty at lower ranks; - 5.
+Recommendations for the awarding of tenure are made by the employee's supervisor and include a poll by secret ballot of the unit's eligible tenured members, who are expected to review the application files prior to voting; - 5.
+Non-tenure-track faculty may serve on committees evaluating applications of non-tenure-track faculty at lower ranks; - 6.
 Review of applications from faculty with joint appointments should reflect appropriate participation by the units to which faculty have been appointed.
-Thus, chairs/directors/deans from secondary units should have proportional input on review and recommendations, and committees reviewing applications from faculty with joint appointments should have equitable representation from respective units based on the distribution of assignment; - 6.
-The school director should neither vote nor participate on the school tenure and promotion committee; this exclusion applies to assistant or associate directors, directors, or deans when they participate in the tenure and promotion process in support of, or as delegated by director or College dean; - 7.
-Individuals serving on more than one advisory committee (e.g., school and college) should vote at the school level on candidates from their home unit but not on these candidates at other committee levels; - 8.
+Thus, chairs/deans from secondary units should have proportional input on review and recommendations, and committees reviewing applications from faculty with joint appointments should have equitable representation from respective units based on the distribution of assignment; - 7.
+Chairs, directors and deans should neither vote nor participate on any tenure and promotion committee; this exclusion applies to assistant or associate chairs, directors, or deans when they participate in the tenure and promotion process in support of, or as delegated by chairs, directors or deans; - 8.
+Terms of committee members should be staggered and ordinarily should not exceed three years;

+- 9. Turnover of committee membership should be encouraged through restrictions on consecutive terms, if feasible; - 10.
+Individuals serving on more than one advisory committee (e.g., department, school, or college) will vote at only one level but may advise on another; - 11.
+In instances where units are geographically distributed, unit procedures should include methods to ensure equitable and appropriate participation by faculty throughout the unit in recommendations for tenure and promotion. - 12.
 All members of tenure and promotion committees are expected to review the application files prior to discussion, or voting.
 Procedures to ensure participation by all committee members (or, as needed, alternates) in the process are established and followed at all levels of review.
 Following a vote by secret ballot, the ballots are counted immediately in the presence of committee members, and the tally is recorded.
 Written narratives from majority and dissenting minorities, if any, may be included with the record.